nest-desktop/nest-desktop.github.io/README.md

 ### Live demo of the application

-We provide a [live demo](https://nest-desktop.github.io/app){:target="_blank"} of current NEST Desktop.
+We provide a [live demo](https://nest-desktop.github.io/app){:target="_blank"} of current NEST Desktop but without the backend for the simulation.
-However, it operates without the simulation backend.
+To experience the app in full operation you can set the URL of the NEST Server.

 ### Badges